 13. How to decorate without spending a lot of money.
 The last of my Halloween party tips is to go all out with decor.
 Decorating is one of the most fun parts of Halloween, but this doesn’t have to cost a lot.
 Many household items can be re-purposed into pumpkin projects that look great at any Halloween party for very little money. .

 And now for the food and Drink!
 Perhaps one of these creative ideas will make it to your Halloween buffet table this year!Halloween Party Tips for Food:

 1. Spooky Halloween Mouth Applies.

 22. Ghost Cupcakes.

 How do you celebrate Halloween each year?
 Are you a party goer, or do you just have candy for trick or treaters.
-Perhaps you don’t celebrate it at all.
+Do you have some Halloween party tips that I have no mentioned to keep the costs down?
 Please leave your comments below.

 Disclosure of Material Connection: Some of the links in the post above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive a small commission from the sale, but the price is the same for you.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."